The early 2000's were an extraordinary period for the LGBT (Lesbian,

 genetically XY, and men genetically XX.

-Gender vs. Physical Sex
+Confusion of Gender and Physical Sex

 Despite all the positive developments, huge problem remains in the